Soluto/kamus/site/content/docs/contributing/roadmap.md

 ---
 # Roadmap 🗺️

-This document outlines the features we planned to work on in the near future:
+This document outlines the features we plan to work on in the near future:

 - [ ] Support for non-kubernetes deployments (#112)
 - [ ] Templating support for init container (#141, #202)